ociu/sphinx-traceability-extension/doc/usage.rst

 where *status* can be replaced by any configured attribute, and *Appr* can be replaced by any Python regular expression.
 Documentation items where the *status* attribute matches the given regular expression end up in the list.

-By default, the caption for every item in the list is shown.
+By default, the caption of every item in the list is shown.
 By providing the *nocaptions* flag, the caption can be omitted.
 This gives a smaller list, but also less details.

+By default, the contents of every item in the list is hidden.
+By providing the *showcontents* flag, the contents can be shown.
+This can significantly lengthen the list.

 .. _traceability_usage_item_attributes_matrix: